yale-p2med/SARC_BAL/README.md

 * Wilcoxon rank sum test to compare between 8 clinical phenotype groups with Non-acute Stage I, untreated, between the 4 SCADDING stages and SCADDING Stage I, and between the PFT% predicted high (>80%) and low (50% - 80%) groups.
 Since there are no genes with FDR<0.05 for most of these comparisons, we provide the list of genes with nominal p value<0.05 and fold change>2 or < -2.
 Files are named as DEGs_TraitName_pvalue0.05_FC2.0.txt.

 These files are tab delimited text files that can be open in many programs, including Excel, R, and so on.
-The content in the files is self-explaned.
+The content in the files is self-explained.

-## Supplementary Information Files
+### Pathway Enrichment Analysis by MetaCore
+Under the `Unsupervised_Analysis/pathway_enrichment_metacore` folder, we provide the pathway enrichment analysis results for the gene lists under the `Supervised_Analysis/gene_lists` folder.
+Each gene list was divided into positive and negative lists based on the correlation coefficient.
+MetaCore was applied to both lists.

+## Unsupervised Analysis
-Under the supplment folder, we provide the following supplementary files.
+Under the `Unsupervised_Analysis` folder, we provide the results for the unsupervised analysis.

-1. Supervised analysis results:

-- lists of identified genes for the clinicla traits.

-- pathway enrichment analysis using GeneGO MetaCore for each gene list.

-2. Unsupervised analysis results including the list of genes in each identified gene modules and their corresponding pathway enrichment analysis results.

-- list of genes in each identified gene module.
+### WGCNA gene modules

-- pathway enrichment analysis using GeneGO MetaCore for each gene module.
+### Pathway enrichment analysis of the gene modules

-3. RDS files that contains the all the data.
-These files can be directly loaded into R so that readers do not have to write their own codes to load in the data.

-2. Supplementary figures and tables.

-## R codes for the analysis
+## Data and R codes
-Under the Rcodes folder, we provide the R codes that generate the figures in our manuscript.
+* FPKM matrix
+* Clinical trait data
+* R codes

+## Supplementary tables
+* Supplementary Table E1
+* Supplementary Table E2
+* Supplementary Table E3